Spi-OPS: Spitzer and CHEOPS confirm the near-polar orbit of MASCARA-1 b and reveal a hint of dayside reflection

 \section{Introduction}

-Stars with types earlier than $\sim$F6 usually rotate rapidly, with O-type stars observed to reach a sky-projected rotational velocities ($v\sin{i_\star}$) as high as 610 km s$^{-1}$ \citep{VFTS102}.
-Unlike the convective zones present in the outer layer of later types, the radiative outer layers of these stars lack the magnetic activity that dissipates their angular momentum with time, with the rapid rotation causing the radius at the equator to bulge with respect to the poles. \citet{vonZeipel} predicted that an effect of this oblateness would be that the flux emitted from the surface of the star varied with local effective gravity.
-This results in brightness and temperature decreasing from the poles to the equator: a phenomenon known as gravity darkening.
+Stars with types earlier than $\sim$F6 usually rotate rapidly, with O-type stars being observed to reach line of sight projected rotational velocities ($v\sin{i_\star}$) as high as 610 km s$^{-1}$ \citep{VFTS102}.
+Unlike the convective zones present in the outer layer of later types, the radiative outer layers of these stars lack the magnetic activity that dissipates their angular momentum with time, with the rapid rotation causing the radius at the equator to bulge with respect to the poles. \citet{vonZeipel} predicted that an effect of this oblateness would be that the flux emitted from the surface of the star would vary with local effective gravity.
+This results in both the brightness and temperature decreasing from the poles to the equator: a phenomenon known as gravity darkening.

-The combined effect of the oblateness and surface temperature variations in the star causes the light curves of any transiting planets to deviate significantly from the characteristic transit signatures of cooler hosts \citep[see][]{Barnes09}.
+The combined effect of the oblateness and surface temperature variations in the star causes the light curves of any transiting planet to deviate from the characteristic transit signatures of cooler hosts significantly \citep[see][]{Barnes09}.
 Fitting for these deviations can reveal a wealth of new information about the system including the spin-orbit alignment, which provides an insight into the formation and evolution of the system.